 Run by Vincent and Allison, Pilot A Stunt Plane with U-Fly Extreme is a one of a kind operation for a once in a lifetime opportunity.
 They are a married couple that have years of experience of flight instruction and aerial acrobats and have yet to find anywhere offering the same service.
 As you can imagine, it is quite difficult to franchise out a company that takes amateurs into the air to twirl around in the sky.

-Vincent says it is the simplest thing for him to teach people how to fly and flip through the air, but it is a very unique niche that is difficult to duplicate.
+Vincent says it is the simplest thing for him to teach people how to pilot a stunt plane and fly and flip through the air.
+But it is a very unique niche that is difficult to duplicate.

 We are climbing straight up into the air and he tells me to gently push the throttle left and right to get a feel of being in control of the plane.

 I know that he is there to take over if things go wrong, but he is confident enough to give me as much control as he can throughout the flight.
-During the video you can regularly see him lifting both hands in the air to prove that it is indeed me rolling the plane.
+During the video you can regularly see him lifting both hands in the air to prove I am in fact the pilot of this stunt plane.
+That it is indeed me rolling the plane.
 He gives me instructions to keep on pulling right or up to keep the roll or spin going.

 It is impossible to explain the feeling, but this video provided and edited by You Fly gives you a great idea of what you can expect.

-I’ve only seen this type of thing in the movies or at the Toronto International Air Show and here I am participating and loving every minute of it.
+I’ve only seen this type of thing in the movies or at the Toronto International Air Show and here I am participating in a stunt plane flight and I am loving every minute of it.

 After the flight I felt ready to take on the art of flying and Vincent set me up for a great photo op.
 He even made sure that I held on to my head gear like a true professional.

-It was an absolutely amazing experience and I think it is New Zealand’s best adventure.
-While people were jumping out of planes next door, I had my first certified flying lesson and had the opportunity partake in Aerial Acrobats in a Stunt Airplane.
+It was an absolutely amazing experience.
+Piloting a Stunt Plane with Vincent is New Zealand's best adventure.
+While people were jumping out of planes next door, I had my first certified flying lesson and had the opportunity to partake in Aerial Acrobats in a Stunt Airplane.
 How many people do you know that have done that?

 U-Fly Extreme is located in the South Island of New Zealand in the Motueka in the Abel Tasman Area.
-You can find out more at their website http://www.uflyextreme.co.nz/ this Trip was made possible by Flying Kiwi and courtesy of UFlyExtreme.
+This Trip was made possible by Flying Kiwi and courtesy of UFlyExtreme.